Severance Review / Negotiation

 Know What You Are Entitled To

-For many employees in Alberta, different kinds of incentive compensation such as profitability bonuses, performance bonuses, stock options, commissions, RSU’s, PSU’s, STIP’s, LTIP’s, etc., are major components of their compensation.
+For many employees in Calgary and throughout Alberta, different kinds of incentive compensation such as profitability bonuses, performance bonuses, stock options, commissions, RSU’s, PSU’s, STIP’s, LTIP’s, etc., are major components of their compensation.

-These types of compensation are also some of the first things employers try to avoid paying to employees when the employer’s economic performance is lower-than-expected, or when they lay-off or fire employees.
+Incentive compensation is also one of the first things employers try to avoid paying to employees when the employer’s economic performance is lower-than-expected, or when they lay-off or fire employees.

 Often, employers who try to deny these payments are in the wrong.
 Here are some general rules:

-- If you already earned something during your employment but it just had not been paid yet, normally you would be entitled to it after termination;
+- If you already earned something during your employment but it just had not been paid yet, normally you would be entitled to it as unpaid wages or as part of your severance after termination of employment;

-- If you would have earned something in your reasonable notice (severance) period had you remained employed during that time, normally you would be entitled to it after termination of employment.
+- If you would have earned something in your reasonable notice (severance) period had you remained employed during that time, normally you would be entitled to it as part of your severance pay after termination of employment.

 What Incentives are you Owed?